-We presently use cash compensation to attract and retain qualified candidates to serve on our Board of Directors.
+Our Corporate Development and Governance Committee presently uses cash compensation to attract and retain qualified candidates to serve on our Board of Directors.
 Our practice is to survey our peer group companies, generally consisting of like-sized micro-cap companies and/or public companies in our industry, periodically to ascertain whether our overall director compensation is appropriate and balanced.
-If we perceive that there has been a major change in our Company or the market, we may alter the time between surveys.
-In setting director compensation, we consider the amount of time that directors spend fulfilling their duties to us, the skill-level required by members of our Board of Directors, and based on publicly available data, the compensation paid to directors in similar sized organizations in our industry.
+If we perceive that there has been a major change in our Company or the market, we may survey more frequently as directed by our Corporate Development and Governance Committee.
+In setting director compensation, our Corporate Development and Governance Committee considers the amount of time that directors spend fulfilling their duties to us, the skill-level required by members of our Board of Directors, and based on publicly available data, the compensation paid to directors in similar-sized organizations in our industry.
 Our program is designed to deliver annual director compensation at the median levels of director compensation for companies in similar industries and of similar size.
-Our annual director compensation period runs from July 1st to June 30th.
+Our annual director compensation period runs from July 1 to June 30.